Nitinkumar2112/Cred_upi_UI/README.md

 This project is a CRED-style Profile screen user interface.
 It replicates the design and layout of the CRED app's profile section

 🛠️ Built With
-Language: Kotlin
+Language: Kotlin,
-IDE: Android Studio
+IDE: Android Studio,
 UI: XML Layouts

 ![creddall](https://github.com/user-attachments/assets/353217f4-7810-4600-94b4-16bb1ef578f5)